 - Household cleaners

-In some cases, your dog may have a food allergy that is causing gastrointestinal upset as well as a number of other clinical signs of allergies, often resulting in diarrhea and/or vomiting.
+In some cases, your dog may have a food allergy that is causing GI upset, such as diarrhea or vomiting.

 Allergies to Medications

-Additionally, many dogs have allergies to medications, ranging in severity.
+Many dogs have medication allergies that vary in severity.
 In some cases, the allergic reaction may be mild and Claritin may be all that's necessary to relieve the symptoms.
-However, in other cases, severe reactions to new medications may occur.
-In these cases, Claritin will not be enough to reverse the reaction and medical intervention will be necessary.
+In other cases, severe reactions to new medications may occur; Claritin would not be enough to relieve the reaction and medical intervention would be necessary.

-For this reason (among many others), it is always imperative for pet owners to keep an eye on their dog whenever a new medication is introduced.
+For this reason (among many others), pet owners must keep an eye on their dog whenever a new medication is introduced.
 It may very well be the difference between life and death for your dog.

 Allergies to Fleas and Ticks

-Finally, it is very common for both dogs and cats to experience allergies to flea and tick bites.
+Finally, flea and tick allergies are very common in dogs.
 A single flea bite can leave Fido itching for weeks.
-Luckily, dog owners can take preventative measure in order to avoid this type of allergic reaction.
-Whether you choose a conventional flea medication or an all natural alternative, providing your dog protection against fleas and ticks is incredibly important.
+Luckily, dog owners can take preventative measures to avoid this type of allergic reaction.
+Whether you choose a conventional flea medication or an all-natural alternative, flea and tick prevention is a must.

 Other Uses of Claritin for Dogs